Application Requirements, Deadlines, and Procedures (MRS)

 Q: What first-year university courses should I take to qualify for admission?

-To be eligible for admission, we require that you’ve completed (or are in the process of completing) one year of university (5.0 full course equivalents) including a year-long course (or two single-semester courses) in Biology, Math and Physics.
+To be eligible for admission, we require that you’ve completed (or are in the process of completing) one year of university (5.0 full course equivalents) including one course (.5 credit) each in Biology, Math, Physics and a Social Science.
 Please note that we also require grade 12 Chemistry (or equivalent) for Nuclear Medicine & Molecular Imaging Technology.

 The following U of T courses (or equivalent courses at another campus/institution) would satisfy our requirements and provide you with a good foundation for our program.